Welcome to Grey Face Rescue!

 BACK TO THE TOP

-Grey Face is a volunteer-based organization, and our team balances rescue work with full-time jobs, families, and personal commitments.
+Grey Face Rescue is a 100% volunteer-based organization.
+Our team balances rescue responsibilities with full-time jobs, families, and personal commitments.
 We appreciate your patience as we work together to support you and your foster dog.

 Email is our primary form of communication.
-If you don’t receive a response right away, please send a gentle follow-up before reaching out to another team member.
+If you haven't received a response within a reasonable timeframe, please send a friendly follow-up before reaching out to another team member.

 Intake Team

-Coordinates when and where your foster dog enters rescue and arranges transfer to our St. Cloud office.
-Email: ownersurrender@greyfacerescue.org
+Coordinates your foster dog's arrival into rescue and transportation to our St. Joseph office.

 Foster Manager

-Your main point of contact throughout your fostering experience.
-Reach out with any questions or concerns, or use the Foster Request Form.
-Email: foster@greyfacerescue.org
+Your primary point of contact throughout your fostering experience.
+Contact them with questions, concerns, or submit a Foster Request Form for assistance.

 Adoption Team